violetavk/LondonSW_trafficsimulator/README.md

-# LondonSW_trafficsimulator
+# LondonSW Traffic Simulator
 Group Project for KCL

-trafficsimulator is a group project aimed to build a traffic simulation software based on a Cellular Automata Model
+This traffic simulator is a group project aimed to build a traffic simulation software based on a Cellular Automaton Model

-The instructions to build the project are the following:

-//TODO
+##Pre-requisites for running the project:
+- You must have at least Java8u40 running on your machine

+##Building and running the project:
+- TODO